 Top 15 New Year’s Resolutions in Spanish

 Today’s the day to choose your new year’s resolutions in Spanish.
 This has been a tough year!
-You’ve made it all this way and you’re ready to prepare for 2021 with a fresh set of New Year’s resolutions.
+You’ve made it all the way here, and you’re ready to prepare for 2023 with a fresh set of New Year’s resolutions.

 As a Spanish learner, you’re well on your way to a better understanding of the language so you can crush it this year!